ioanniskousis/Weather-Report/README.md

   </p>
 </p>

 This is a small Weather-Report application where the user can select a city from a list and retreive the weather information about the requested city.
+Available more than 200.000 location

 <hr />